wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/explore-portals-studio/includes/6-templates.md

 > [!WARNING]
 > Directly editing the web templates with incorrect syntax can lead to undesirable results.

-For more information about the Liquid language see [Work with Liquid templates](https://docs.microsoft.com/powerapps/maker/portals/liquid/liquid-overview/?azure-portal=true).
+For more information about the Liquid language, see [Work with Liquid templates](https://docs.microsoft.com/powerapps/maker/portals/liquid/liquid-overview/?azure-portal=true).